A family participates in Clean the Bay Day at Kiptopeke State Park. Photo by Kevin DuBois

 Clean the Bay Day

-Volunteers all over the state, from Hampton Roads to Northern Virginia, from the Eastern Shore to the Shenandoah Valley, worked by land and boat to give the Bay a massive spring cleaning.
-Elected officials, their staffs, enlisted men and women, scout groups, churches, small businesses, large corporations and thousands of individuals and families turned out for this year’s Clean the Bay Day.
+Volunteers all over Virginia, from Hampton Roads to Northern Virginia, from the Eastern Shore to the Shenandoah Valley, work by land and boat to give the Bay a massive spring cleaning every year.
+Elected officials, their staffs, enlisted men and women, scout groups, churches, small businesses, large corporations and thousands of individuals and families will turn out for this year's Clean the Bay Day.

 Approximately 6,000 volunteers removed